 Hull Vane® vs lengthening – a comparison between four alternatives for a 61m OPV

-Paper Hull Vane® on 108m Holland Class OPV effects on fuel consumption and seakeeping
+Hull Vane® on 108m Holland Class OPV: effects on fuel consumption and seakeeping

-In designing the Hull Vane®, many boundary conditions were taken into account, like the RHIB launch and recovery through the transom door.
-This paper about the application of the Hull Vane® to the 108m Holland Class OPV is highlighting a.o. the positive effect on helicopter landings.
+This paper describes the CFD work done in both calm water and waves for the 108m Holland Class Offshore Patrol Vessel, highlighting a.o. the positive effect on helicopter landings.
 This paper was first presented at the MAST conference in 2016.

 A systematic comparison of the influence of the Hull Vane®, interceptors, trim wedges, and ballasting on the performance of the 50m AMECRC series #13 patrol Vessel